Upward-Spiral-Science/uhhh/Supplemental_Final_Report.md

 While it is difficult to see any kind of pattern that might quantitatively separate cortical layers as we saw in the simple mean density plots through the y-axis, we do see a trend in increasing mean edge weights as we get deeper into the y-layers.
 Specifically, we can see below that connectivity increases about 33% between the first and last layer considered (layer 0 and 39).
 Remember that we found that the the tissue becomes less dense as we traverse down the y-axis [(see here)](https://github.com/Upward-Spiral-Science/uhhh/blob/master/FinalReport.md#generating-a-plot-of-synaptic-density-as-a-function-of-cortical-depth).
 So at the least, we see that as tissue becomes less dense, the connectivity of the RAG increases.

-### Further Understanding the Mean Edge Weights and RAG in General
+### Further Understanding the Mean Connectivity and RAG in General
 These results are intriguing.
 Why would connectivity (as we define it) increase with cortical depth as the tissue becomes less synaptically-dense?
 Let's look at this further.

 #### Impact of Sparse Image Layers